The John Ringling Mansion

 towering ORANGE BLOSSOM HOTEL

 (1926), once a bank and later a apartment building.
+The Tower's first floor has a number of shops including a fine arts bazaar.
 If you continue east on Main Street, you’ll

 get to Sarasota’s